cguth7/cguth7.github.io/_posts/2021-02-03-game-abstractions.md

 changes that could result in exploitability
 5. Boundary Robustness:  Such that f changes smoothly with A and B

-Sandholm proposes the following mapping to meet the above properties and with theoretical justification based on a small toy game called the clairvoyance game, found in the book The Mathematics of Poker.
+There are also properties that are justified based on a small toy game called the clairvoyance game, found in the book The Mathematics of Poker.
 The game works as follows:

 - Player P2 is given no private cards